Look around you. How many of your colleagues are wearing neckties?

 Good luck, guys.

-Did you know there are at least 17 ways to tie a standard necktie?
-Check out my guide on how to break the mold and try out some interesting knot options.
+Did you know there are at least 18 ways to tie a standard necktie?
+Click here to check out my ultimate guide to tying a tie.

 The post Are Men’s Neckties Obsolete?
 (Style Battle: Tie vs No Tie) appeared first on Real Men Real Style.